irace/irace.github.com/_posts/2015-05-20-inversion-of-view-controllers.md

 </object>
 {% endhighlight %}

-You may have a knee-jerk aversion to the above, having dealt with some crummy XML API in the past, but try considering this approach without preconceived notions. **Markup languages are actually really good for defining relationships between nodes in a tree structure**.
+You may have a knee-jerk aversion to the above, having dealt with some crummy XML API in the past, but try considering this approach without preconceived notions. <mark>Markup languages are actually really good for defining relationships between nodes in a tree structure</mark>.
 Separating the object graph definition from your actual class implementations ends up providing for a really nice separation of concerns.
 It’s a joy to implement a class’s logic without worrying about where it’s dependencies are actually coming from.

 Yes, it’s a bit of a pipe dream, but imagine initializing your application with little more than: